The Jonah Center Board of Directors

 Susan Hall, Grant Writer and Secretary, worked for 25 years in museums in Minnesota and Missouri as an editor, curator, associate director, and director prior to moving to Middletown in 1998.
 She retired as the Development Director for Oddfellows Playhouse Youth Theater in 2011.
 Susan received her bachelor’s degree in art history from Carleton College and her master’s in art history from the University of Minnesota.
 She was one of the founding members of the Jonah Center in 2004.

-Mark Meyering is an Advanced Technical Specialist with 3M Purifications, continuing a 35 year career in new product development for water, life science process and industrial filtration.
+Mark Meyering, is retired from 3M Purifications where he was an Advanced Technical Specialist in new product development for water, life science process and industrial filtration.
 He is a UCONN graduate with a BS in Chemistry, with continued study in engineering and molecular biology.
 He holds multiple patents in liquid filtration, separations and diagnostics.
 Mark and his wife Kathy had lived in Middlefield since 1980, where he served on the Inland Wetlands Commission.
 They moved to Middletown in 2004, when they bought a house located on a former farm and 4H club.
 They have re-established portions of the property for the practice of organic gardening, and recently restored an area in which they now raise free-range chickens.
 As an avocation, Mark is an accomplished performance musician, singer, songwriter, and studio engineer.
-He has deep interests in the Adirondack forest, and maintains connections to the Huntington Wildlife Preserve.
+He has deep interests in the Adirondack forest, and maintains connections to the Huntington

 Jonah Center Advisory Council